 The most recent WLMA Board (Board) approved Rules govern.
 The latest Rules certified and published to WLMA Members and posted in the WLMA office shall apply, unless the person acting has actual or constructive notice of a later approved change.
 The Rules do not limit WLMA from exercising its full discretion in determining matters and acting to carry out its purposes.

-WLMA is sensitive to protecting the Lake against invasive species, such as Quagga/Zebra mussels, and has implemented prevention and inspection procedures at the Lake - Rule 2.
+WLMA is sensitive to protecting the Lake against invasive species, such as Quagga/Zebra mussels, and has implemented both prevention and intervention procedures at the Lake – Rule 2.

-VIOLATION OF RULES IS SUBJECT TO CORRECTION, FINES AND LOSS OF LAKE USE AS PROVIDED IN THESES RULES, UNDER CC&Rs AUTHORITY
+VIOLATION OF RULES IS SUBJECT TO CORRECTION, FINES AND LOSS OF LAKE USE AS PROVIDED IN THESE RULES, UNDER CC&Rs AUTHORITY

 WLMA from time to time prepares /publishes documents to assist in Rules implementation, for example, Lake Permit applications, boat, boat slip and dock Permit agreements, boat vendor and yacht club agreements, informational flyers, and other documents, HOWEVER, SUCH IMPLEMENTING DOCUMENTS AND THEIR CONTENTS SHALL NOT BE CONSIDERED INTERPRETING OR OTHERWISE ADDING TO RULES PROVISIONS.